Pometry/Raphtory/examples/py/benchmark/readme.md

 All benchmarks are run in docker, this documentation ONLY supports docker.
 They can be run outside of docker, however this requires you to install all the systems yourself.

-These benchmarks run using the pokec dataset, which is a social network dataset.
+These benchmarks run using a slim version of the pokec dataset, which is a social network dataset.
 More information available [here](https://snap.stanford.edu/data/soc-pokec.html)

 # Requirements